 • Entering a residence without the consent of the owner with the intent to commit theft, a felony, or an assault; or

 • Remaining concealed in a residence without the effective consent of the owner and with intent to commit theft, a felony, or an assault; or

 • Entering a habitation and committing or attempting to commit theft, a felony, or an assault.

-Residential burglary is usually a second degree felony with a punishment range of 2 to 20 years and a fine of up to $10,000; however, if additional crimes occurred in the habitation, the punishment is elevated to a first degree felony with a punishment range of 5 to 99 years in prison or a Life sentence with a fine of up to $10,000.
+Residential burglary is usually a second degree felony with a punishment range of two to 20 years and a fine of up to $10,000; however, if additional crimes occurred in the habitation, the punishment is elevated to a first degree felony with a punishment range of five to 99 years in prison or a Life sentence with a fine of up to $10,000.

-This is the unlawful entry into a building or a portion of a building that is not then open to the public with the intent to commit theft, a felony, or an assault.
-The offense is a state jail felony with a punishment range of 180 days to 2 years in a state jail and a fine of up to $10,000.
+This is the unlawful entry into a building – or portion of a building that is not open to the public – with the intent to commit theft, a felony, or an assault.
+The offense is a state jail felony with a punishment range of 180 days to two years in a state jail and a fine of up to $10,000.